StDario/ctx_zero_domain/README.md

 This repository contains the code for the paper Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation [[arXiv]](https://arxiv.org/abs/2004.14927) to appear at the Adapt-NLP 2021 workshop at EACL 2021.

-The code expects the data be prepared in the following format: CONTEXT_SENTENCE <SEP> MAIN_SENTENCE
+The code expects the data be prepared in the following format: CONTEXT_SENTENCE  &lt;SEP&gt; MAIN_SENTENCE

 The main parameter needed to use the different models is